 Prefixes for Google Analytics

-With Samba you can check easily different metrics referring to your performance directly on Main Dasboard.
-All these data are provided by Google Analytics which we implement to your campaigns (in case you already do not have the access to Google Analytics).
+With Samba you can check easily different metrics referring to your performance directly on Main Dashboard.
+All these data are provided by Google Analytics which we implement in your campaigns (in case you already do not have the access to Google Analytics).

-Samba automatically adds specific prefix to each utm_campaign in order to distinguish between individual newsletter types:
+Samba automatically adds a specific prefix to each utm_campaign in order to distinguish between individual newsletter types: